How to stop making the same grammar mistakes in English

 Students need to compare structures in their first language and second language to see why negative transfer occurs.
-As for teachers, they shouldn’t be discouraged from getting their students to use corpora and record their voices to gain a deeper appreciation as to why they keep making the same grammar mistakes, and to fully acquaint them with correct grammatical forms.
+As for teachers, it's vital they encourage students to use corpora and record their voices to gain a deeper appreciation as to why they keep making the same grammar mistakes, and to fully acquaint them with correct grammatical forms.

 My knowledge of Polish is good enough to recognise when my Polish students succumb to negative transfer.
 Nevertheless, teachers who don’t possess knowledge of a student’s first language can still play a part in improving the accuracy of a student’s speech by teaching some of the language learning strategies described in this post.